digisavvy/some-like-it-neat/README.md

 Getting Started
 ---------------
-There's a lot to this theme, but don't be intimidated, even if you're not an "advanced-level" developer, you got this!
+There's a lot to this theme; don't be intimidated, even if you're not an _advanced-level_ developer, you got this!
 I'll be honest with you, I don't know how half the stuff here works, it just sorta does. =)

 Bourbon and Neat are used for providing simple Sass mixins and leverages a simple grid system that let's you markup your theme how you want, while you use their math, unlike Bootstrap and Foundation, presently.